-For over ten years Joe Matt has been notorious in cult circles for the embarrassing frankness with which he reveals his distressing habits and predilections.
-Utterly unabashed and completely self-absorbed, Joe Matt writes with an exhibitionist's enthusiasm for his favorite subject, himself.
+For over ten years Joe Matt has been notorious in cult circles for the embarrassing frankness with which he reveals his distressing personality and lifestyle.
+Utterly shameless and completely self-absorbed, Joe Matt writes with an exhibitionist's enthusiasm for his favorite subject, himself.